DS3 Price Trends

 The weak economy and crash of the stock market has also contributed to the drop in DS3 prices.
 Since the peak of the market in 1999 many companies have gone bankrupt and no longer need service.
 This means there's a smaller pie available and there are plenty of telecom providers trying to get their piece of it.
 Once again, the buyer is in control and can shop until he or she finds the price that is right for them.

 The last reason for the reduction in DS3 pricing is the reality that equipment costs and the cost of supplying the bandwidth have decreased.
 This means that companies can supply the bandwidth at a lower cost.
 As bandwidth usage continue to go up as a result of bandwidth hungry applications like video on demand and graphic heavy applications the price of bandwidth will continue to drop.
 The only factor that seems likely to slow prices from falling much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this matter for another article.
 Until then, enjoy those inexpensive DS3 lines and good luck finding a price that's right for you!

-We help you with Houston T1 Bandwidth.
+We are experts in Alabama T1 line.
 This page is a quick summary of the products specifically offered by T1Market in Houston.

-As we go forward, our wish is to continuously improve our product offerings.
-We now provide enterprise products typically used by bigger corporations, particularly: OC3, MPLS network service, fiber ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers even provide cost-free managed Cisco routers for multi-year contracts.
-Mainly, our goal is to develop a bond with you - our customer - that will last for years to come.
-Obtaining your trust is just what we do here.
-Saving you cash on affordable MPLS services is exactly how we keep it.
+Going forward, our wish is to continually enhance our product offerings.
+We now offer business products typically used by larger companies, particularly: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers also provide cost-free managed Cisco routers for multi-year contracts.
+Primarily, our objective is to build a bond with you - our customer - that will certainly last for years to come.
+Obtaining your trust is just what we do all the time.
+Saving you money on affordable Ethernet services is exactly how we keep it.